cesonha/televisioner/README.md

     - Genres
     - Summary
     - List of episodes separated by season
+I wanted to make a better UI for this, but went for a simple but working one.

 - After clicking on an episode, the application should show the episode’s information, including:
     - Name
     - Number
     - Season
     - Summary
     - Image, if there is one
+No comments on this one :)

 ### Bonus feature implemented